deakinmt/DSSE_SEND/twin_data/linear_send_network_model/readme.txt

 Linear model of the SEND network voltage magnitudes in powers.

+- the files starting with "mv_" refer only to the medium voltage buses/connections.
+- those without this prefix refer to the whole network.

 The linear model is of the form:
     V = Ax + b
 where V are the voltage magnitudes (in V), x are the real and reactive